Araozu/misti-web/public/txt/en/docs/next/welcome.md

 //
 // Functions
 //
-print("Enclose the parameters in parens")
+console.log("Enclose the parameters in parens")

 add(10, 20)